 Everyone’s brain is different, the required training sessions depend on severity of abnormalities found in the QEEG.
 Research indicates 30 training sessions are typically required.
 More sessions may be required for more severe problems.
 Sessions are repeated as needed for as long as it takes for the trainee to be able to normalize their brainwaves on their own.

 We place sensors on your scalp that monitor the strength of the brain waves at different locations and transmit them to a computer.
 Then you simply sit back and watch a program on the computer screen.
 If you're focused and relaxed, you'll enjoy the images and sounds on the computer, perhaps watching a movie or playing a game.
 However, when your attention wanders or you become anxious, the pictures and sounds will fade in and out or, depending on the software, change altogether.

 How often will the training sessions be done?

 Typically training sessions are done multiple times a week for optimum success.
-If sessions are done less than weekly the patient forgets and more sessions are required.
 Most patients require training 2-3 weekly, the sessions typically last 30-45 minutes.